jaythad13/Mathematikezettelkasten/Mathematical Analysis I --- math-131/notes/Compactness.md

 A set $K$ is compact if every open cover of $K$ has a finite subcover.

+### Characterising compact sets

+What are the compact sets in any metric space?
+We will get a pretty good idea in general metric spaces $X$, and the best possible idea for $\mathbb{R}^n$.

 ##### _theorem:_ compact sets are closed and bounded

 If $K$ is compact, it is closed and bounded.